risd-gd/htmloutput/README.md

 _If you have Jekyll installed locally_

 1. Navigate to the jekyll-workflow folder in the terminal and run `jekyll serve -w --baseurl ''`.

+	Note that those are two regular straight quotes despite appearing like smart curly quotes in Anther's typeface.
 The `-w` means 'watch.'
 That means every time you make a change to a file, jekyll will run `serve` and generate a site again.
 Press `Ctrl-C` to cancel watching, or just close the terminal window.
 The `--baseurl ''` will set the baseurl to nothing, so you can view it locally.

 2. Visit [localhost:4000](http://localhost:4000/)

+--

 _If you don't want to install Jekyll or deal with the terminal_